ioga/perceptive/README.md

 ================================

-Perceptive is a module for awesome wm for brief and compact weather notification via naughty lib.
+Perceptive is a module for awesome wm for brief and compact weather notification via naughty lib and Yahoo!
+Weather API.

-Unfortunately, Google Weather API have been discontinued so at the moment this module is not functional.
----

 Requirements
 ------------
-- awesome 3.4+
+- awesome 3.4 (awesome 3.5 is not supported yet)
-- LuaSocket library (luasocket package at Gentoo, Debian & Ubuntu, lua-socket at RHEL/CentOs/Fedora)
-- libxslt
-- /tmp directory
+- /tmp directory (I'll store a temporary file over there.)
+- python 2.7

 Usage
 -----